 Like serums, daytime moisturizers also vary a lot.
 “They can be gel moisturizers for patients with acneic skin or a heavier moisturizer for someone with dehydrated skin,” says Tahl N. Humes, M.D., founder of VITAHL Medical Aesthetics in Denver and Chicago.
 The goal is to restore hydration and maintain the elasticity of the skin.
 A moisturizer with antioxidants will also help fight free radicals caused by the environment, which can lead to premature aging.
 “Depending on the skin type a few drops of a gel moisturizer to a pea-sized amount of a heavier moisturizer works well,” adds Humes.

 “Skin thinning is most apparent for many around the eyes in this age group where the skin is the thinnest and most fragile,” says Allawh.
 “Eye creams aid in skin hydration and plump in this delicate area while masking under-eye darkness.”
 She suggests applying a pea-sized amount of eye cream daily in the morning and evening.
-“Less is more, avoid applying greasy, .”
+“Less is more,” she says.

 Whether you are suffering from ongoing breakouts or only the occasional pimple, acne treatments (both over-the-counter and prescription) can be effective at keeping the skin clear.
 The amount you’ll use depends on the type of product.
 It is best to speak to your dermatologist to find out exactly how much to use if you are applying a prescription-strength medicine.
 If it is a spot treatment purchased over the counter, you can use a pea-sized amount on the affected area.
 “When using any products on acne, it is best to start slow and work up as you see your skin tolerating the products,” says Humes.